Amazon unveils DeepComposer, an AI-enabled piano keyboard

 In a somewhat related reveal this morning, AWS detailed DeepComposer, which it calls the “world’s first” machine learning-enabled musical keyboard.
 It’s a 32-key, two-octave keyboard designed for developers to try their hand at either pretrained or custom AI models.

 Budding composers first record a short musical tune (or use a prerecorded one) before selecting a model for their favorite genre, as well as the model’s architecture parameters and the loss function (which is used during training to measure the difference between the algorithm’s output and expected value).
-Next, they choose hyperparemeters (parameters whose values are set before the learning process begins) and a validation sample, after which DeepComposer produces a composition that can be played in the AWS console or exported or shared on SoundCloud.
+Next, they choose hyperparameters (parameters whose values are set before the learning process begins) and a validation sample, after which DeepComposer produces a composition that can be played in the AWS console or exported or shared on SoundCloud.

 As AWS AI and machine learning evangelist Julien Simon explains in a blog post, DeepComposer taps a generative adversarial network (GAN) to fill in compositional gaps in songs.
-A generator component draws on random data to create samples that it forwards to a descriminator bit, which learns to distinguish genuine samples from fake samples.
-As the descriminator improves, so does the generator, such that the generator progressively learns how to create samples closer to those that are genuine.
+A generator component draws on random data to create samples that it forwards to a discriminator bit, which learns to distinguish genuine samples from fake samples.
+As the discriminator improves, so does the generator, such that the generator progressively learns how to create samples closer to those that are genuine.

-It’s akin to efforts by Google, OpenAI, and others to generate music with toanl and melodic consistency.
+It’s akin to efforts by Google, OpenAI, and others to generate music with tonal and melodic consistency.
 Late last year, Project Magenta, a Google Brain effort “exploring the role of machine learning as a tool in the creative process,” presented Musical Transformer, a model capable of generating songs with recognizable repetition.
 And in April, OpenAI debuted MuseNet, an AI system capable of creating novel 4-minute songs with 10 different instruments across styles from country to Mozart to the Beatles.

 Developers can apply to receive a DeepComposer keyboard once it becomes available, or use the new virtual keyboard in the AWS console.